-The Summer Sports Camps offers sports-related, noncredit camps and clinics on the Cortland campus.
-The director of Campus Event Management is responsible for the planning, scheduling, staffing, promotion, registration and administration of Summer Sports Camp programs.
+The Summer Sports Camp offers sports-related, noncredit camps and clinics on the College campus.
+The director of athletics is responsible for the planning, scheduling, staffing, promotion, registration and administration of Summer Sports Camp programs.
 The director works closely with appropriate campus offices to plan for food, housing, and facility use.
-Summer Sports Camp hires university staff and other qualified professionals to provide quality programs.
+Summer Sports Camp hires College staff and other qualified professionals to provide quality programs.